Meryl Vannoy at Nebraska

 The lower level IIT engineering courses are offered 'live' on Wheaton College TV, with a courier service to pick up and deliver homework for a limited selection of online courses and exams are often proctored at Wheaton College.
-A few courses are offered at IIT's Rice campus in Wheaton, but during the last two years of the five year program students have to take most of their engineering courses at the downtown Chicago campus.
 With a train station within easy walking distance of Wheaton College 's campus, there is convenient public transportation to and from the IIT downtown campus.
 Some students choose to live near the IIT campus during their fifth year.

 Completion of the program will normally take five years depending on the number of advanced credits already earned.
 Upon satisfaction of all the requirements for each school, the Bachelor of Arts or Bachelor of Science in liberal arts engineering is awarded from Wheaton College and a Bachelor of Science in engineering from IIT.